syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 ## Change the editor visibility

-The data form editor visibility can be changed by using the [IsVisible] property of `DataFormItem`.
+The data form editor visibility is changed by using the `IsVisible` property of the `DataFormItem`.

 {% tabs %}
 {% highlight C# %}